Stormwater Management

 • Dispose of oil and automotive fluids properly and legally.

-• Report concerns to the Township for investigation by submitting a Citizen Illicit Discharge Reporting Form.
+• Report concerns to the Township for investigation by submitting a Citizen Illicit Discharge Reporting Form or by calling 215-968-3314.

 Consider Rain Barrels or Rain Gardens